Photo by AndreyPopov from Getty Images via Canva.com

 1. Pay more.

-This may be easier said than done, but an offer to put down a larger deposit or several months’ rent in advance could convince the homeowner to give you a chance.
+Paying more is often easier said than done, but an offer to put down a larger deposit or several months’ rent in advance could convince the property owner to give you a chance.

 2. Ask a co-signer.